 Some say it’s the psyche’s wish to return us to our origins — a time when we lived with nature and by the laws of earth, wind and fire.
 We ache in response to our inner ancestor’s desires.
 That’s all.
 There is a particular type of serial killer out there too.

 Did I just switch topics and say, a serial killer?

 Yes.
 I did.
 I wrote it because I have to warn you about your crazy nighttime fixation.
 It’s going to get you killed.

 If you’re a nyctophile, then beware.
 There’s a serial killer looking for you.
 I can’t say it any other way.
 There’s a strong possibility you’re a target and you’ll become a victim.
 Five have already been taken.
 Five more will go before this season is over.

 What makes you think you can walk into the night without a care in the world anyway?
 Forget about all that ancestral earth, wind and fire bullshit, what you’re doing is illogical.
 You can’t see into the dark.
 Your eyes aren’t made for it.
 Fear should prevail.
 It’s normal to fear what you can’t see.
 It’s not safe to go out at night.
 The danger is real.
 Even your ancestors knew this.
 Why go against logic?

-That’s why my victims are nyctophiles.
-They wander out of the illuminated areas of the city because they’ve never had a problem with the night before — placing their trust in an environment that never showed its teeth.
-They also place their trust in people like me.
+All the victims have been nyctophiles.
+They trust too much.
+They wander out of the illuminated areas of the city because they’ve never had a problem with the night.
+They trust something that’s never shown its teeth.

 Creep you later!